richinfante/https-hostname-listener/README.md

 Encrypted SNI (ESNI) protects this information leakage by encypting the hostname.
 For more info, see: https://www.cloudflare.com/learning/ssl/what-is-encrypted-sni/

+If we don't find a valid TLS hello, this program tries to parse the packet as a normal HTTP packet and extract the `Host` header.

 ## Starting The Listener
 ```
 sudo python3 sni_listener.py --port 443